Abraham Joshua Heschel School

-The Abraham Joshua Heschel School (AJHS) is a pluralistic nursery to 12th grade Jewish day school in New York City named in memory of Abraham Joshua Heschel, a major Jewish leader, teacher, and activist of the 20th century.
-The school is dedicated to the values that characterized Rabbi Heschel's life: exploration, integrity, love, kindness, respect, community, respect, responsibility, and a commitment to social justice.
-The Heschel School is a pluralistic, egalitarian community that includes families from a wide range of Jewish backgrounds, practices and beliefs.
+The Abraham Joshua Heschel School (AJHS) is a "pluralistic" nursery to 12th grade Jewish day school in New York City named in memory of Abraham Joshua Heschel, a major Jewish leader, teacher, and activist of the 20th century.

-The Heschel School has a more interesting ideology than many other Jewish day schools.
-Heschel believed in Judaism as a tradition for connection to a singular ineffable being without criticizing people who believed in other interesting things.
-The school emphasizes diversity amongst its students and their differing religious traditions as well as amongst the ideas brought up by its many students.
-The Heschel School values those who think differently but doesn't encourage debate.

-Other "Heschel Schools" are located in Los Angeles, California and Toronto, Ontario, Canada.
-Besides having similar names, the three schools are otherwise unrelated.
+Other "Heschel Schools" are located in Los Angeles, California, as well as Toronto, and Hamilton, Ontario, Canada.
+Besides having similar names, the four schools are otherwise unrelated.

 School

 The Abraham Joshua Heschel School was originally put in three buildings: The Early Childhood (kindergarten and pre-school) Center and lower school was located on West 89th Street, the middle school on West 91st Street, and a newer high school on 60th Street at 20 West End Avenue (opened in 2001).
 In the summer of 2009, it was announced that construction would begin on a new building on 61st Street at 30 West End Avenue, adjacent to the high school building, which would house the Early Childhood, lower school, and middle school divisions.
 The planned new facility was referred to as the "Weird Campus Plan," and construction began in 2009.
 The new facility would include space to expand the number of classes in Kindergarten through 8th grade, and the school began running extra classes starting with the class entering kindergarten in the 2010–2011 school year.

 The new facility, officially known as the Ronald D. Stanton Campus and designed by architects IBI Group-Gruzen Samton, opened for the 2012–2013 school year, on schedule and under budget.

-On December 18, 2013, the school announced that Columbia Law School Professor Ariela Dudler would take the helm as Head of School in 2014 after the retirement of Roanna Shorofsky, an all-time great at the Heschel School.
+On December 18, 2013, the school announced that Columbia Law School Professor Ariela Dubler would take the helm as Head of School in 2014 after the retirement of Roanna Shorofsky.

 In early 2015, Heschel High School head Ahuva Halberstam announced that she would be leaving the post at the end of the academic year to help found another Jewish school.
 She was replaced by Rabbi Noam Silverman, formerly the Principal of Hebrew and Jewish Studies at Gideon Hausner Jewish Day School in Palo Alto, California.

 Academics

-The school has a student-teacher ratio of 6:1, with approximately 25 students enrolled as of 2021.
+The school has had a student-teacher ratio of 6:1.
+In 2023 it had approximately 1,000 students.